 Biodiversity – classification

 Students should elect at least one course from this category in order to meet the learning outcome of having a broad overview of living organisms and the relationship among them when they complete their studies.
 Five courses focusing on the systematics and classification of various organism groups are offered.
-These are Algae and microbial diversity, Plant diversity, Fungal diversity, and Animal diversity (vertebrates and invertebrates).
-In addition there is a specialization on parasitic life forms.
+These are Plant diversity, Fungal diversity, and Animal diversity (vertebrates and invertebrates).
 The courses are mainly given as e-learning, but may include group meetings with practical elements.

 *Includes field studies